 So, here we are.
 Those of you who know me well know that I’ve been entertaining the idea of starting a blog for more than a few years.
-I’ve been encouraged to do so by several friends and family members during that time, including my daughter, but I just haven’t been ready.
+I’ve been encouraged to do so by several friends and family members during that time, especially my daughter, but I just haven’t been ready.
 Since I jumped on the FB wagon in 2009, I’ve used that platform to share my more tame ramblings.
 Before then, I’d just write when I needed to clear my head and I’d save the documents on my laptop for my own personal use.
 Often, I need to write – and go back to reflect on those writings – in order to figure out what I think.
 Is that weird?
 Who knows.
 Anyway, I have a ton of material in the vault.
 Still, the fact remains I’ve felt ill-suited to start bloging because I have a self-editing problem.
 It’s never good enough.
 FB?
 Ok, it all just sort of drowns into a sea of other people’s ramblings.
 But my own blog?
 One that people might actually read?
 No. Because who cares what I have to say anyway?

 So, why now?
 Well, it became clear it was time when I received a very special gift from my daughter for Mother’s Day this year.
 She’s given me permission to share it here, which is so unlike her, and I’m so glad.
 You will be too.